Jiuyin Zhenjing

-The Jiuyin Zhenjing, also known as the Nine Yin Manual, is a fictional martial arts manual in Jin Yong's Condor Trilogy.
+The Jiuyin Zhenjing, also known as the Nine Yin Manual/Novem Scripture, is an ancient martial arts manual in Jin Yong's Condor Trilogy.

 History

 The manual is a compilation of numerous scrolls and ancient scriptures pertaining to psychic powers, healing techniques, martial arts classics and Taoist philosophy.
-It was compiled by Huang Shang (黃裳) on the commission of Emperor Huizong during the Song Dynasty.
+It was compiled by Huang Shang (黃裳) on the commission of Emperor Huizong during the Song dynasty.
 Huang's compendium became the first volume of the manual.
 During the writing process, Huang enriched himself with Taoist knowledge and the principles of inner energy and qi.
 When combined with Huang's intelligence, the knowledge he acquired during the compilation turned him into a formidable martial artist.

 Soon after, the emperor appointed Huang to lead an army to eradicate the Ming Cult, a martial arts school of Persian origin that had been involved in many anti-government activities.
 The Song army engaged the cult in a fierce battle but failed to capture the enemy's fortress.
 Huang fought with the cult's best fighters one-on-one and slew every single one of them until he was forced to retreat due to exhaustion.
 In retaliation, the Ming Cult dispatched the best of its surviving warriors to kill Huang's family.

 Huang was enraged and he vowed to destroy the cult.
 For the next four decades, Huang dedicated himself to experimenting with new techniques to counter those of the Ming Cult's martial arts.
-As many of the cult's members were affiliated to other schools, Huang had to develop new techniques that were capable of countering the other schools' martial arts as well.
+As many of the cult's members were affiliated with other schools, Huang had to develop new techniques that were capable of countering the other schools' martial arts as well.

 Huang succeeded in accomplishing his herculean task but his enemies had died during those four decades.
 Huang wrote the second volume of the manual, detailing his experiences and the new techniques he had developed and innovated during his 40 years of research.
-Earlier edition of The Legend of the Condor Heroes has the creator being Bodhidharma.
+An earlier edition of The Legend of the Condor Heroes ascribed the creator to Bodhidharma.